dungeons-of-moria/umoria/README.md

 originally written in VMS Pascal before being ported to the C language and released as _Umoria_ in 1988.
-Moria has had many variants over the years, with [_Angband_](http://rephial.org/) being the most well known, and was also an inspiration for one the most commercially successful roguelike-like games, _Diablo_!
+Moria has had many variants over the years, with [_Angband_](http://rephial.org/) being the most well known, and was also an inspiration for one the most commercially successful action roguelike games, _Diablo_!

 Supported Platforms: